ProductiveRage/DanSerialiser/README.md

 .. then these may be serialised / deserialised without issue.

-This works but I have seen it fail (with a stack overflow exception) if the object model has array properties that are very wide and where each element is the start of a chain that ends with a circular reference.
+For many cases, this will work without issue.
+However, there are some shapes of object model that don't fit nicely, such as when a large array exists where the elements are all the start of circular reference chains.
 The serialiser approaches data as if it is a tree and so this arrangement will effectively add layers to the stack trace for every element in the array.
-If these array elements are object references that have properties that are *also* arrays then the problem gets even worse, quickly!
-I've had some thoughts about ways to try to tackle structures such as this but I don't have anything that I'm happy with yet.
+If these array elements are object references that have properties that are *also* arrays (whose elements are part of circular reference chains) then the problem gets even worse, quickly!
+You'll know that you have a problem because attempting to serialise the data will result in a stack overflow exception.

+There is a way to tackle this kind of data; the "optimiseForWideCircularReference" argument that exists on the static **BinarySerialisation**.Serialise method and as a constructor argument on the **BinarySerialisationWriter** - it defaults to false but, if set to true, then it will serialise array data in a "breadth first" manner such that the changes of a stack overflow are greatly reduced.
+Unfortunately, there is some additional analysis that the serialisation process must do and there are some optimisations that the deserialisation process can not apply and so using this option comes with a cost.
+The "Performance" section below has figures to compare the execution times when this option ("optimised for wide circular references") is enabled vs when it's not (when it is enabled, the serialisation and deserialisation processes are still faster than Json.NET and the BinaryFormatter but not by as much).

+*(Note: There is no flag to tell the deserialisation process - whether you call the static **BinarySerialisation.Deserialise** method or if you instantiate a **BinarySerialisationReader** for a stream - because the serialised data contains information about how it is was written and whether the option was enabled)*

 ## Performance